jaegertracing/jaeger-kubernetes/README.md

     kubectl create -f https://raw.githubusercontent.com/jaegertracing/jaeger-kubernetes/master/jaeger-production-template.yml

 If the backing storage is not ready by the time the Collector/Agent start, they will fail and Kubernetes will reschedule the pod.
-It's advisable to either wait for the backing storage to estabilize, or to ignore such failures for the first few minutes.
+It's advisable to either wait for the backing storage to stabilize, or to ignore such failures for the first few minutes.

 Once everything is ready, `kubectl get service jaeger-query` tells you where to find Jaeger URL, or `minikube service jaeger-query --url` when using `minikube`